-The Northern Territory Government has announced its decision to declare a ban on seabed mining in the Territory.
+The Northern Territory Government has announced its decision to declare a ban on seabed mining in NT coastal waters.

 Seabed mining has never been undertaken in the Northern Territory.
 Around the world, there are very few seabed mining projects, and there is limited information available to identify and inform best practice environmental management and rehabilitation in the marine environment.
 This is particularly important in the Territory where its waters are shallow, clean and highly dynamic and its marine and coastal environments are mostly intact.